WESTSIDE BUS CONNECTION

 3. Workshop #2: Saturday, March 28th, 2026 at the Culver City Senior Center.

-4. West LA CicLAvia: Saturday, April 26th at the Santa Monica Blvd Hub
+4. West LA CicLAvia: Saturday, April 26th, 2026 at the Santa Monica Blvd Hub

-1. Workshop #3: Wednesday, June 3, 2026 (6pm-8pm).
+1. Workshop #3: Wednesday, June 3, 2026 at the La Cienega Community Center

-2. Workshop #4: Saturday, June 6, 2026 (10am-12pm).
+2. Workshop #4: Saturday, June 6, 2026 at the West LA Civic Center

-3. Workshop #5: Wednesday, June 10, 2026 (1pm-2:30pm).
+3. Workshop #5: Wednesday, June 10, 2026 over Zoom.
+See recording here.

 Have questions or comments?
 Reach out to us at westsidebusconnection@estolanoadvisors.com

-Metro Subregional Equity Program (SEP) Funding
+Background on Metro Subregional Equity Program

 In January 2024, the WSCCOG Transportation Working Group (TWG) met to determine how near-term SEP funding could support a car-free 2028 Olympic and Paralympic Games and increase connectivity for Westside communities.
 Through these discussions, the TWG collaborated to prioritize regional bus infrastructure for near-term SEP funding.
 At a minimum, “bus infrastructure” would include, but not be limited to, peak-hour dedicated bus lanes with the expectation that additional transit enhancements could be made to each corridor where possible and over time.
 Designing bus infrastructure on the Westside aligns with the short- and long-term goals of Metro and the WSCCOG member jurisdictions.